 “The conference held on May 17th in Washington, DC was a one day, comprehensive examination of addiction and mental health disease, challenges related to diverse and equitable response to this deadly disease and the promising innovations and commitment from across the country that provides the hope we all need to continue this work.
 The organizers were thoughtful in ensuring that a wide range of voices were amplified to allow various perspectives to educate participants.
 They need to take this show on the road!”

-Ann-Marie Foster (May 17th Panelist and NSUDSAP Member)
+Ann-Marie Foster (May 17, 2022 – Breaking the Stigma and Ending the Addiction Cycle Panelist and NSUDSAP Member)

 President & CEO

 Phoenix Houses of NY|LI

 “The event on Tuesday [May 17th] was completely amazing and, in my case, life-affirming.
 I cannot overemphasize how important it is to people like myself from rural Appalachia to have our voices raised to a national platform such as this one”...“I had a couple friends register and watched from WV and they were blown away by the quality of the information presented--and many others have asked me for the link so they can watch it.
 I’m so grateful to have a seat at the table and thank you sincerely from the bottom of my heart.”

 Jennie Hill (May 17, 2022 – Breaking the Stigma and Ending the Addiction Cycle Panelist & NSUDSAP Member)

 Laotong Yoga, Inc.